zarinplus/docs/README.md

 #### Javascript Callback On click

-Call the emtiyaz_callback() method when a conversion happened, For example when user click on _Register_ button.
+Call the emtiyaz_callback() method when a conversion happened by clicking on a button, _For example_ when user click on _Register_ button.

 _Attention: Callback via Javascript is not secure._